 LSM Bermuda is committed to complying with all laws that govern our business and expect every employee to follow the law in their day-to-day business dealings.
-To ensure compliance with applicable laws and regulations, LSM's Compliance department assists with setting various policies, procedures and guidelines.
+To ensure compliance with applicable laws and regulations, Compliance department assists with setting various policies, procedures and guidelines.
 The Compliance department also provides trainings to help employees stay abreast of increasing laws and regulations.
 The Liberty Global Compliance and Ethics ("GC&E") team monitors the adherence to the Company's Code of Business Conduct and Ethics.
 All material violations are reported to the Board and rectified accordingly.
 A Whistleblower Hotline is available which may be contacted on an anonymous nature.
-Calls to the hotline are reported through the GC&E chain and the Global CCO will notify the board as required.
+Calls to the hotline are reported through the GC&E chain and the board as required.